VARevolution/VARevolution/README.md

 - 💞️ I’m looking to collaborate on task that is inclined with Virtual Assistance...
 - 📫 How to reach me just visit the website provided @Revolution you do less by connecting with us...

+    My name is Nelson A. Barrientos, 20 years old.
+Residing in Taloot,Argao, Cebu.
+I’m a Senior High graduate for Academic Strand Elective in Biology.I have been trained intensively by the Department of Information and Communications Technology under their Digital Jobs Training Program for Virtual Assistance Courses such as Digital Marketing, Graphic Designing, Customer Relationship Management and many more.

+There are three factors that would describe myself: one is being individualist, being patient and last is being focused.

+    Being an individualist helps me to take decisions and actions independently, having self reliance and self sufficiency.
+I’m able to work with projects without the help of others because I feel conscious and unsatisfied with my work unless it’s needed in a working environment.

+    Being patient to achieve goals, especially big goals, and this requires patience.
+If we are too impatient, desiring to have immediate results, we might be disappointed and quit our goals.
+Aside from studying to improve ourselves, we should set ourselves clear visions and are timely relevant towards our goals.

+    Last is being focused, I remind myself of my ultimate goals.
+Creating a vision board, a mind movie, or some system that serves as a constant reminder of what Im working toward.
+I always visualize this goal and put into details to be better and serves with quality.

     I am a freelancer and my working ground is based on information technology.
 Like, it could be digital marketing such as live chat support, graphic designing using Canva and other online freelancing sections.
 I can do anything that is